0xarun/Write-ups/THM/cherryblossom/cherryblossom.md

 Hash crakced **tigerlily**

-Got some wordlists and some username like girlfrind "lily" lets run brutefrom accordingly to lily.
+Got some wordlists and some username like girlfriend "lily" lets run brutefroce accordingly to lily.

 ```bash
 ┌──(arundhanush㉿kali)-[~/CTF/THM/cherryblossom/wordlist]